Kaliumhexacyanoferrat/GenHTTP.Website/content/support.md

 development, architectural consulting, or dedicated development teams, please contact [solutions@genhttp.org](mailto:solutions@genhttp.org).

-GenHTTP is backed by a Swiss IT service provider capable of supporting and delivering large software projects in a professional and reliable manner.
+GenHTTP is led and supported by senior engineers from a Swiss IT service provider specialized in delivering robust enterprise solutions.